JeffDeCola/jeffCoin/README.md

 jeffCoin will,

-* Blockchain using sha256 hash
+* Implement a blockchain using a sha256 hash
-* Allow multi node with open P2P Architecture
+* Decentralized multi nodes with an open P2P Architecture
-* Maintain a network of Nodes
+* Maintain a network of nodes
-* View the Entire Blockchain via a web GUI
-* View the Entire Nodelist via a web GUI
+* A GUI and API

 This illustration may help,